History of Guyana: Disputed elections, ethnic conflict, and territorial disputes

+2020 Election

 In August 2020, the 75-year-old incumbent David Granger lost narrowly and he did not accept the result.
 Irfaan Ali of the People's Progressive Party/Civic was sworn in as the new president five months after the election because of allegations of fraud and irregularities.
-Writer Gaiutra Bahadur argued that the election was "racially driven", that the PNC led a "multiracial...majority-black coalition" aiming to unseat the PPP, and stated that there were persistent rumors before the vote took place.
+Writer Gaiutra Bahadur argued that the election was "racially driven", that the PNC led a "multiracial...majority-black coalition" aiming to unseat the PPP, and stated that there were persistent rumours before the vote took place.
 He also described the election as a "referendum on corruption" and a test of coalition politics" with various moments of "outright violence" and anxiety.
 Scholars Arif Bulkan and Alissa Trotz argued that the country's "internecine conflict" masks privation caused by "extractivist and predatory capitalist models of economic development" in the country.
 They noted that the Ali government, after coming to power, rushed to approve an environmental permit, opening another oil field for exploitation by Exxon.

-In September 2020, after the election, Nafeeza Yahya-Sakur and Anatoly Kurmanaev of the New York Times stated that the murder of three individuals plunged the country into "its worst racial unrest in years".
-This follows a long history of racial tension between Indo-Guyanese people and the Afro-Guyanese people, in a country composed of five primary ethnic groups: Indians, Africans, Amerindians, Europeans (mainly Portuguese), and Chinese.
+In September 2020, after the election, the New York Times stated that the murder of three individuals plunged the country into "its worst racial unrest in years".
+This follows a long history of racial tension between Indo-Guyanese and Afro-Guyanese people, in a country composed of five primary ethnic groups: Indians, Africans, Amerindians, Europeans (mainly Portuguese), and Chinese.

+In the September 2025 Guyanese general election, Ali was re-elected to the presidency for a second term.